wisdomsena36/TeacherApplicationLettersGenerator/README.md

 ## Introduction and Inspiration

-The Teacher Letter Generator is a web application developed by Wisdom Edem Sena to address the recurring need among educators for efficient letter-writing assistance.
-Inspired by the frequent requests from teachers seeking support in drafting professional letters such as those for upgrading, appointment acceptance, and transfers.
-By leveraging technology, the Teacher Application Letters Generator aims to simplify the creation of personalized letters for educators.
+The Teacher Application Letters Generator is a web application developed by Wisdom Edem Sena to address the recurring need among teachers in Ghana for efficient letter-writing assistance.
+Inspired by the frequent requests from teachers seeking support in drafting professional letters such as those for upgrading, appointment acceptance, salary re-activation, reposting and transfers.
+By leveraging technology, the Teacher Application Letters Generator aims to simplify the creation of personalized letters for teachers.

 - **Deployed Site:** [Teacher Application Letters Generator](#) (link pending deployment)
 - **Final Project Blog Article:** [Link to Blog Article](#) (link pending)